 As with all legal issues, questions over fraudulent nondisclosure and the Seller’s Disclosure form are highly fact-specific.
 It’s simply not possible to cover all possible contingencies in a short article like this, and even less possible to give our readers an indication of the strengths of their particular case.
 As always, we want to hear from you if this is an issue affecting you.
 Call us today if you think you are the victim of a situation like this.
 Likewise, if you’ve sold a home and someone is threatening you with legal action over a disclosure question, we can help.

 If you are considering buying or selling a home, this article is not intended to alarm you.
 Quite the contrary.
 Forewarned is forearmed.
 And there are ways to protect yourself in this process:

 - If you are buying a home, a thorough inspection is more than worth the price; consider it a part of the price of the home (and a very small part of it, at that);

 - If you are selling a home, take the Seller’s Disclosure form seriously.
 It is meant to protect you as well as the buyers.

 - Finally, consider legal protections through our partner, Mountain West Legal Protective (www.mwlp.com).
 MWLP was created to help protect home buyers in just these sorts of situations from the spiraling costs of a legal action.
 It designed its Home Buyer Legal Protection Plan specifically for home buyers seeking to safeguard the biggest investment of their lives.

 Remember, you’re not alone in this process.
-Hepworth & Associates is here to help.
+Hepworth Legal is here to help.